07Agarg/Unsupervised-Learning/README.md

 # Unsupervised-Learning

-This repository contains upsupervised learning model GANS for MNIST DATASET.
+This repository contains unsupervised learning model GANS for MNIST DATASET.

 ### DATASET:
 This network is tested on simplest MNIST DATASET, a large database of handwritten digits that is commonly used for training various image processing systems.
 It contains 60,000 training images and 10,000 testing images.